fbpx

 Most high street brands sell pet food and treats in convenient portion size pouches.
 But these are usually made from lots of different materials so they can’t be recycled.
 This means they’ll end up in the bin and then landfill.

-Instead, opt for tinned food or consider a raw food diet for your dog to reduce the need for tins or pouches.
+Instead, you could consider a raw food diet for your dog to reduce the need for tins or pouches.
 But do your research and also speak to an animal nutritionist for advice on the best way to do this or your local, independent pet food store.
 They are also a good place to buy natural dog chews and treats that aren’t wrapped in plastic like they are in many national pet shops.

 Plastic pet bowls tend to be the norm for our furry friends to eat from.
 While they might be light, they are not as long lasting or healthy (for your pet or the planet) as ceramic or stainless steel.
 You can buy them in most pet shops or check out Freecycle or Facebook Marketplace for some being given away.